Skip to Main Content

 • Use quotation marks, single or double, but be consistent.

-• Give the page number of the original in the text reference.
+• Give the page number of the original in the in text citation.

-• Give a full reference in the references section at the end of your work.
+• Give a full reference in the reference list section at the end of your work.

 • Run your quotation into the text, so it reads smoothly.